 10 Unusual Ways to Use Your Food Dehydrator

 A food dehydrator is a useful addition to your kitchen toolkit, but one that’s not called on as often as it could be.
 Many people seem to assume that these handy devices exist purely to make crunchy apple chips.
-In fact, they not only have a wide range of uses for food preparation, they also come in handy in all kinds of situations.
-Whether you already have one or are considering a purchase, here are 10 unexpected and unusual ways that a food dehydrator can make your life simpler.
+In fact, they not only have a wide range of uses for food preparation, but they also come in handy in all kinds of situations.
+Whether you already have one or are considering a purchase, here are 10 unexpected and unusual food dehydrator uses that can make your life simpler.

 Dried flowers and herbs lend themselves to craft projects such as scrapbooking and framed mementos.
 Take flowers from a wedding, special dance or party and dry them in your food dehydrator.
 Then create a keepsake scrapbook page or frame to capture the moment.
 And if you really want to kick things up a level, consider incorporating the flowers or herbs into homemade paper (which can also be made in your dehydrator!).